-For a leave of absence to be granted, Spartan College must have a signed request for the LOA from the student that has been approved by the student finance department, the Dean, and the Student Records Office.
+For a leave of absence to be granted, Spartan College must have an authorized request for the LOA from the student that has been approved by the student finance department, the Dean of the Academic Affairs, and the Student Records Office.
 The written request must include the reason the student is requesting a leave of absence and any applicable supporting documentation.